-New Zealand writer Ingrid Horrocks and Australian writer Fiona Murphy have been announced as the recipients of the 2025 New Zealand-Australia residency exchange, an international residency programme held by Varuna, the Australian National Writers House in collaboration with the Michael King Writers Centre in Auckland.
+New Zealand writer Hazel Phillips and Australian writer Nam Le have been announced as the recipients of the 2026 New Zealand-Australia residency exchange, an international residency programme held by Varuna, the Australian National Writers House in collaboration with the Michael King Writers Centre in Auckland.

-The four-week residency exchange will take place during October and November 2025.
-Fiona will spend her time at the Michael King Writers Centre working on her debut novel.
-Ingrid will work on her latest book, a novel, at Varuna and will appear at the Blue Mountains Writers Festival.
+The three-week residency exchange will take place during October and November 2026.
+Before flying to Christchurch to participate in the WORD Festival, Nam will spend his time at the Michael King Writers Centre working on his next book, a poetic geography of Melbourne/Naarm.
+Hazel will work on her debut novel at Varuna and will appear at the Blue Mountains Writers Festival.

-Ingrid receives return flights to Sydney, four weeks accommodation and meals at Varuna and the opportunity to appear at the Blue Mountains Writers’ Festival in November.
+Hazel receives return flights to Sydney, three weeks accommodation and meals at Varuna and the opportunity to appear at the Blue Mountains Writers’ Festival in November.

 For more information about the program, see the Varuna website.